Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

-	->>>>> need to figure out sign in with peepso & learndash course ->> saving css changes in extras.css
+	->>>>> need to figure out sign in with peepso & learndash course
+		- also way to make it free for current patients
+	->> saving css changes in extras.css
 	->> with peepso: turning on comments literally a radio box on page -> polls appear to only be possible on activity stream, user profile, and in groups